 This next chart shows the Appeals Officer Caseload by type of case.
-Workers compensation and Division of Industrial Relations cases comprise 90% of the Appeals Officers caseload.
+Workers compensation and Division of Industrial Relations cases comprise 98% of the Appeals Officers caseload.

-The following two charts show the number of cases assigned per Appeals Officers and the current caseload with projections reflecting how cases are being assigned.
+The following chart shows the number of cases assigned per Appeals Officers.

 Statutory Scheduling Timeliness